ucsb-cs148/w25/_lectures/lect14.md

 In a file `team/evaluation/REVIEW_RESPONSE.md`, please document the following:

-A **response** to each of the sections of the reviewers report, including actions that you may take as a team.
+An overall **response** to the sections of the reviewers report, including actions that you may take as a team.
-       If the reviewers haven't submitted their report yet, write a response based on the feedback you find on the slack channel by Wednesday that pertains to the reviewing form sections, repeated here:
+       You will find an aggregation of all user feedback on your team's slack channel by Wednesday.
+       As a reminder, the reviewing form sections that will be listed are repeated here:

+        1. Feedback based on your own USER_FEEDBACK_NEEDS.md
-        1. A summary of the features of the product as you understood them, and what you liked or thought could be improved about each
+        2. A summary of the features of the product as the other team understood them, and what they liked or thought could be improved about each
+        3. How intuitive it was to use the project (comments about the UI/UX design and robustness of the app)
-        2. A summary of how helpful / organized you found the other team's repo (README.md, Kanban Board, maybe code) and whether you were able to follow the deployment instructions
+        4. A summary of how the other team was able to follow the deployment instructions and how helpful / organized the other team found your team's repo (README.md, Kanban Board, maybe code).
-        3. Your final closing thoughts: something you liked, the most impactful opportunity for improvement, and one more thing you thought was good.
+        5. The other team's final closing thoughts: something they liked, the most impactful opportunity for improvement, and one more thing they thought was good.